firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 **Recommended best practice**

-The following code example builds on the previous example by using a `LOCATION` to authenticate:
+The following code example builds on the previous example by using a `LOCATION` to store credentials to authenticate:

 ```sql
 COPY tournament_results